Micro coils – Benatav’s technology

 Benatav’s micro coils offer designers of medical devices a vast array of capabilities, and open the door for endless miniaturization applications.

-These capabilities include
+These capabilities of micro coils include :

 - Transferring control, monitoring, and logging data to/from miniature implants